MainulDip/iOS-study/SwiftUI-100-Days/SwiftUI-1.md

 ```

 ### Macro , @Observable and Observation import:
-`Macro` -> adds extra functionality behind the scene to the annotated wrapper `@...` clode block. `@Observable` property-wrapper/annotation is a macro.
+`Macro` -> adds extra functionality behind the scene to the annotated wrapper `@...` code block. `@Observable` property-wrapper/annotation is a macro.
 It add more code to provide desired Observation functionality behind the scene.

 xcode can reveal what is happening by using the `@Observable` macro annotation with a class by using a `import Observation` declaration.
 Then right click on the @Observable and choose `Expand Macro` to see the details